dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 To overcome shortcomings of R-CNN, Grishick proposes [Fast R-CNN](https://arxiv.org/pdf/1504.08083.pdf)  which employs several  innovations to improve training and testing speed while also increasing detection accuracy.
 Let's analyse the steps used in the algorithm:

-- An input is entire image and a set of object proposals.
+- An input is entire image and a set of object proposals
-- The network first processes the whole image with several convolutional (conv) and max pooling layers to produce a conv feature map.
+- The network first processes the whole image with several convolutional (conv) and max pooling layers to produce a conv feature map
-- For each object proposal a region of interest (RoI) pooling layer extracts a fixed-length feature vector from the feature map. - Each feature vector is fed into a sequence of fully connected (fc) layers that finally branch into two sibling output layers: one that produces softmax probability estimates over K object classes plus a catch-all “background” class and another layer that outputs four real-valued numbers for each of the K object classes.
-Each set of 4 values encodes refined bounding-box positions for one of the K classes.
+- For each object proposal a region of interest (RoI) pooling layer extracts a fixed-length feature vector from the feature map
+- Each feature vector is fed into a sequence of fully connected (fc) layers that finally branch into two sibling output layers: one that produces softmax probability estimates over K object classes plus a catch-all background class and another layer that outputs four real-valued numbers for each of the K object classes.
+Each set of 4 values encodes refined bounding-box positions for one of the K classes ()

 <p align="center">
 <img src='/images/object_detection/fastrcnn.png' />